Judiciary panel approves articles of impeachment against Trump, sends to House floor

 “The fact is we take an oath to protect and defend the Constitution of the United States," Pelosi told reporters.
 "No one is above the law; the president will be held accountable for his abuse of power and for his obstruction of Congress.”

-The president insists he did nothing wrong and blasts the Democrats' effort daily as a sham and harmful to America.
-Republican allies seem unwavering in their opposition to expelling Trump, and he claims to be looking ahead to swift acquittal in a Senate trial.
+Republican allies seem unwavering in their opposition to expelling Trump, and the president appears to be looking ahead to swift acquittal in a Senate trial in January.

-The House is expected to vote on the articles in the days before Christmas.
-That would send the impeachment effort to the Senate for a 2020 trial.